MrUnbelievable92/MaxMath/README.md

 - C Sharp Dev Tools (a repository of mine) is required.
 Unit tests for this library are included in this repository.
 - There are currently no fallback procedures regarding support for platforms without AVX2 apart from the managed C# software implementations.
 Thus, for the most part, AVX2 is required if used with Burst.
 (Work in progress)

 UPDATE: Fallback procedures from 'AVX2' -> 'SSE4' -> 'SSE2' -> 'platform independent' with major performance optimizations have been completed.
-There are currently bugs related to the Burst compiler, which prevent me from releasing the updated library with the promise that these will work.
+There are currently bugs related to the Burst compiler, which prevent me from releasing the updated library with the promise that these updates will work.
 I will upload the updates as 'version 2.0.0' as soon as Burst 1.5 is out of preview.

 # How To Use This Library